cslarsen/csl.name/_posts/2006-10-20-lua-and-cpp.markdown

       return 1;
     }

-We have to pass the address of this function to Lua along a name.
+We have to pass the address of this function to Lua along with a name.
 Put the following line somewhere between the call to `lua_newstate` and `luaL_loadfile`: